Most Popular

 What are LEI registration fees?

 Advanced development of the Global Legal Entity Identifier System, known as GLEIS, is carried out by the Global Legal Entity Identifier Foundation (GLEIF).
-They’ve partnered with Local Operating Units (LOUs) – responsible for issuing LEI Codes.
+They’ve partnered with Local Operating Units (LOUs) – responsible for issuing LEI codes.
 LOUs such as Ubisecures Ubisecure Oy (RapidLEI) may partner with a Registration Agent such as LEI Register.

 Our role is to provide support and efficient service to market participants who need an LEI for their organization.